leonardo-ra/PI/Setup/README.md

 **Step 2:** On the terminal, a message reading:

 > !
 Polyscope program was stopped !
-Ctrl+C on the terminal, Reboot the system
+Ctrl+C on the terminal, Reboot the system.

 should appear.
 Proceed as instructed by pressing Ctrl+C, and the program should stop.